-- A. Personnel must be thoroughly familiar with properties and safety precautions before being allowed to handle hydrogen and/or associated equipment. - B. Safety glasses, safety shoes, and leather gloves are recommended when handling cylinders. - C. In the event of emergency situations, a fire-resistant suit and gloves should be worn.
-SCBA is also recommended, however, atmospheres that are oxygen-deficient are within the flammable range and should not be entered.
+- Personnel must be thoroughly familiar with the properties and safety precautions before being allowed to handle hydrogen and/or associated equipment. - 2.
+Safety glasses, safety shoes, and leather gloves are recommended when handling cylinders. - In the event of emergency situations, a fire-resistant suit and gloves should be worn.
+SCBA is also recommended, but remember, atmospheres that are oxygendeficient are within the flammable range and should not be entered.